Coder731/Portfolio_Project_1/README.md

 # Portfolio_Project_1
  The History of the Silicon Based Desktop Computer

-## Overview of Project (2 paragraphs)
+## Overview of Project
 Developing a website on the conventional desktop computer using HTML5 and CSS3.
+This project goes through about a century of progress bringing us up to today.
+This includes early work on field effect transistors.
+That led to work on other transistors including the Bipolar Junction Transistor, collectively caled the first generation computers.
+This in turn led to a breakthrough giving MOSFET transistors or metal–oxide–semiconductor field-effect transistors.
+This era was the second generation.
+The third generation was all about integrated circuits and the fourth generation is about microprocessors.
+The fourth generation was from 1971 to 1980.
+However, as current silicon based desktop computers essentially use a very small scale version of these microprocessors, effectively we are still in the fourth generation of desktop computers.

+This project was a good learning experience about css and html.
+Challenges included modifying css style rules to target only specific sections of code without affecting others.
+This was most difficult towards the end of the project.
+Also, trying to position items on the page involved trail and error.
+Another challenge was ingtegrating different features together.

 [Picture of Final Project](assets/images/final_project.JPG) [Final Project](https://coder731.github.io/Portfolio_Project_1/)